Regan Hendry: Raith Rovers

 On 2 January 2018, Hendry joined Raith Rovers on loan until the end of the season.
 He made 11 league appearances for the club over this spell.
 On 28 September 2018, he returned to Raith Rovers on loan until January 2019, and made a further four league appearances.

 Hendry was released by Celtic at the end of the 2018–19 season, and he subsequently signed for Raith on a two-year contract.
 In a very successful stint with the club, Hendry would win the Scottish League One with Raith, and helped the club in a very impressive season in the Scottish Championship.
 Hendry would impress in these two seasons, and would be named in the Championship Team of the Season by both PFA Scotland and the SPFL in 2021.
 He left the club at the end of his contract in summer 2021.

 Forest Green Rovers

 Hendry signed a two-year contract with EFL League Two club Forest Green Rovers in June 2021.
-He made his debut for the club on 7 August 2021 in a 2–1 league win over newly-promoted Sutton United, with Hendry providing the assist for Forest Green's late winner.
+He made his debut for the club on 7 August 2021 in a 2–1 league win over newly promoted Sutton United, with Hendry providing the assist for Forest Green's late winner.
 Hendry made 31 league appearances for Forest Green during the 2021–22 season, scoring 3 goals and providing 2 assists as the club won EFL League Two and were promoted to EFL League One for the first time in its history.

 On 31 January 2023, Hendry returned to League Two to join Tranmere Rovers on loan until the end of the season.

+Mansfield Town

+On 28 May 2025, Hendry agreed to join League One side Mansfield Town on a two-year deal upon the expiration of his contract with Tranmere Rovers.